 '''

-MATCH tag == 0 \times 00001001;
+MATCH tag == 0x00001001;

 '''

-This step assumes that we've already tagged the executable itself, as described in "Step One: Tagging Your Application" on page 168.
+This step assumes that we've already tagged the executable itself with the tag 0X001001, as described in "Step One: Tagging Your Application" on page 183.

 (Since scribble is an executable, we're able to use the tag command to tag it.
 If we were unable to use the tag command to assign an identification number to the application itself, we would need a slightly more complicated MATCH rule to match the application with its FTRs.
-For more information, see "Matching File Types With Applications: The MATCH Rule" on page 215 and "Matching Non-Plain Files: The SPECIALFILE Rule" on page 221.)
+For more information, see "Matching File Types With Applications: The MATCH Rule" on page 229 and "Matching Non-Plain Files: The SPECIALFILE Rule" on page 235.)